 Click here for the Pupil Premium Action Plan.
 2015-16.

 Safeguarding ChildrenAt Forty Hill we are committed to ensuring that the children in our care are safe, feel safe and are well looked after.
-As such we aim to provide an environment that allows them to be safely and effectively cared for, which protects them from maltreatment, allows them good health and full personal development in order that they leave school happy and confident and ready to achieve their fullest potential.
-Please see relevant policies in Policies section.
+As such we aim to provide an environment that allows them to be safely and effectively cared for, which protects them from maltreatment, allows them good health and full personal development in order that they leave school Fulfilled, Healthy and Successful.

 At Forty Hill, we like to encourage our children to use the internet in a safe way.
 We use iPads and computers regularly, allowing the children freedom to research and investigate our ever changing world.
 At the beginning of every term, we remind the children about staying safe online and how to report anything they feel uncomfortable with.
 At the meet the teacher meetings in September, we showed the following age appropriate videos to impress upon children and teachers the importance of staying safe online.

 Forty Hill Acceptable Use Policy – KS1 Child

 Forty Hill Acceptable Use Policy – KS2 Child

 Forty Hill CE Primary School ensures that all relevant pre-employment checks are carried out on employees and workers engaged directly.
 In particular, the following specific safeguarding checks are carried out:

 • All employees/workers appointed/engaged prior to March 2002 (and with no subsequent change to their employment arrangement requiring a further check) have been subject to a check against List 99; additionally, those appointed between 1989 and March 2002 would have been subject to a satisfactory police check

 • All employees/workers appointed/engaged since March 2002 have been subject to a satisfactory Enhanced Criminal Records Bureau (CRB) check.
 This check included a check against List 99